Our School App Stay connected on the go...

-As part of our Careers Programme for next term, we have a number of visitors from the working world who will be running informal lunchtime careers talks in school next term.
-All year groups are free to attend.
-The visitors next term are as follows:
+As part of our Careers Programme for last year, we had a number of visitors from the working world who ran informal lunchtime careers talks.
+All year groups were free to attend.
+To give you an idea, the speakers last year were:

 - Harvey Allsop, Undergraduate Engineer, Dyson Institute: 17th January 2020

-Harvey is a former student and he will be coming back to talk to students about the Dyson Degree Apprenticeship programme.
-Applications are open from 10th January to 2nd February, so this a great opportunity for those students who are considering applying, or have general questions about engineering careers at Dyson.
+Harvey is a former student and came back to talk to students about the Dyson Degree Apprenticeship programme.
+It was a great opportunity for those students who were considering applying, to ask general questions about engineering careers at Dyson.

 - Angela Robertson, Internal Recruiter & Trainer at Zenopa: 23rd January 2020

 Zenopa is a niche recruitment business that services the healthcare industries.
-Angela will be talking about their Chartered Manager Degree Apprenticeship programme which leads to a BA (Hons) Business Studies after 3 years.
+Angela talked about their Chartered Manager Degree Apprenticeship programme which leads to a BA (Hons) Business Studies after 3 years.

 - Claire Wordsall, Head of Strategic Analysis and Economist, Department for Transport: 31st January 2020

 Claire works as an economist in Government.
-Claire will be talking to students about her career as an economist in the Civil Service, and she will also share information about the Civil Service Apprenticeship programmes.
+Claire will be talkied to students about her career as an economist in the Civil Service, and she shared information about the Civil Service Apprenticeship programmes.

 - Alison Thompson, Head of Services, Cardiomyopathy UK: 4th February 2020

 Alison works for a local charity that supports sufferers of Cardiomyopathy, which is a disease of the heart muscle that affects around 160,000 people in the UK.
-Alison will talk to students about her role and other roles within the charity.
-She will also talk more generally about careers and opportunities in the not for profit sector.
+Alison talked to students about her role and other roles within the charity.
+She will also talked more generally about careers and opportunities in the not for profit sector.

 - Emma Delahey, Information Manager, Pfizer Pharmaceuticals: 11th February 2020

 Emma is employed as an Information Manager for the Clinical Trial department within Pfizer, where she works on Artificial Intelligence projects.
 She has over 15 years of experience of working in Clinical Trial Development.
-Emma will talk about her career, and more generally about careers in the Pharmaceuticals industry.
+Emma talked about her career, and more generally about careers in the Pharmaceuticals industry.

 - Matthew Roberts, Physiotherapist, Elite Sport Consulting: date tbc

 Matt is a chartered Physiotherapist with over fifteen years’ experience of working in elite sports.
 He works exclusively with elite individuals from the Premier League and International Football, PGA and European Tour golf, the Olympics, Professional Rugby, and the Performing Arts.
-Matt will talk about his work, and he will be on hand to give advice to students who are interested in a Sports Science related career.
+Matt talked about his work, and gave advice to students who are interested in a Sports Science related career.

 - Matthew Miller, IT Director, Honeywell: 26th February 2020

 Matthew is a senior executive with over 20 years’ experience within large-scale corporate, engineering, technology and manufacturing based companies.
-Matthew will talk about his career in IT, and more generally about opportunities in the Technology sectors.
+Matthew talked about his career in IT, and more generally about opportunities in the Technology sectors.